OceanOutcomes/ocean-outcomes/what-we-do/past-initiatives/salmon-fip-partnership/index.md

 ---

-This pan-Pacific partnership stewarded a number of regional Fishery Improvement Projects (FIPs) in Russia to address serious sustainability challenges, including overfishing, poaching, bycatch and hatchery impacts.
+This pan-Pacific partnership stewarded a number of regional [Fishery Improvement Projects (FIPs) in Russia] (/what-we-do/fishery-improvement-projects/) to address serious sustainability challenges, including overfishing, poaching, bycatch and hatchery impacts.